php-fig/fig-standards/proposed/http-client/http-client.md

 use Psr\Http\Client\Exception;

 /**
  * Thrown when a response was received but the request itself failed.
+ *
+ * This exception MAY be thrown on HTTP response codes 4xx and 5xx.
+This exception MUST NOT
+ * be thrown when using the client's default configuration.
  */
 interface HttpException extends Exception
 {